marcsnvv/new-portfolio/src/pages/blogs/reverse-engineering-tmpt-captcha.md

 ## Contact

-If you have any questions about this article, you can contact me through Discord @imbusto
+If you have any questions about this article, you can contact me through hey@marcsnv.com

 ---